opi-lab/signed-distance-maps-for-corneal-endothelium/README.md

 `python train.py setup -i 0 -e 10 -r 10 -n test`

-This command will execute the training of the first architecture 10 times with 10 epochs, after which the model will be saved with the name 'test'.
+This command will execute the training of the first architecture 10 times with 10 epochs, after which the model will be saved with the name <em>test</em>.
 So, when the training has finished, 10 trained models will be saved in the directory `./datasets/models/test/`.

 <!--
 <p align="center">